Karlo Matković

-Karlo Matković (born 30 March 2001) is a Croatian professional basketball player for Cedevita Olimpija of the ABA League.
+Karlo Matković (born 30 March 2001) is a Croatian professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He represents the Croatia national team internationally.

 Early career

 In 2017, Matković participated in the Jordan Brand Classic camp.
 In August 2018, he participated at the Basketball Without Borders Europe camp in Belgrade, Serbia, representing Bosnia and Herzegovina.

 Professional career

+Europe (2018–2024)

 During the 2018–19 Croatian League season, Matković was promoted to the Cedevita senior team.
 In April 2019, he signed his first professional contract for Cedevita.
 In September 2019, he was loaned to OKK Beograd for the 2019–20 Serbian League season.
 In August 2020, he was loaned to Mega Soccerbet for the 2020–21 ABA season.
-Following the 2020–21 season Matković declared for the 2021 NBA draft.
-On July 19, 2021, he withdrew his name from consideration for the 2021 NBA draft.
+Following the 2020–21 season, Matković declared for the 2021 NBA draft, but withdrew his name from consideration on July 19, 2021.

-In July 2022, Matković joined the New Orleans Pelicans for the NBA Summer League.
-On 23 July 2022, he joined Cedevita Olimpija.

-NBA draft rights

-In April 2022, Matković declared for the 2022 NBA draft.
-He was selected with the 52nd overall pick by the New Orleans Pelicans in the 2022 NBA Draft.
-Following the draft, it was reported that Matković will not join the Pelicans roster for the 2022–23 NBA season.
+After declaring for the 2022 NBA draft in April 2022, Matković was selected with the 52nd overall pick by the New Orleans Pelicans and joined them for the 2022 NBA Summer League.
+However, he didn't join the Pelicans for the 2022–23 NBA season and on 23 July, he joined Cedevita Olimpija.

+On 4 February 2024, Matković left Cedevita.